gabenespoli/entrainment/analysis/README.md

 ## List of Functions

+Each function list is loosely in the order that they would be used in the processing pipeline.

 ### Project Macros

 These functions are used for performing a whole section of the analysis pipeline and batch processing.
 They mostly contain calls to the other functions in the lists below.